ssigg/ticketbox-server-php/README.md

 Use this server together with the web client available at https://github.com/ssigg/ticketbox-client-angularjs

 ## Available endpoints
 * `/customer`: Endpoint for customer interface available to all visitors.
-Currently, they can only reserve seats but they cannot purchase any tickets.
 * `/boxoffice`: Endpoint for the box office or ticket agencies.
-Currently, they can sell hardware tickets and mark the seats as sold.
 * `/admin`: Administration interface endpoint.